popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 one might expect chromosome ends to have increased diversity as they have less flanking sequence on which selection might act.
 (In practice, other factors are at play as well.)
+Without using a genetic map,
+we can't look at the effect of linked selection on the correlation between recombination rate and genetic diversity, that is commonly observed in practice (CITE).
 The scale over which linked selection has an effect in practice can differ greatly depending on the species and the context, and the actual extent is unknown.